 It’s the day before Christmas Eve, and I’m officially in holiday mode as I plan the upcoming Christmas meals.
 If you’re looking for a last-minute, extra-special recipe for your holiday table,

+Pomegranates have been prized by numerous cultures throughout the ages and may be one of the healthiest foods in the world.
 When I was a child, I remember my mom bringing home an unusual fruit one day.
 It looked a little like an apple but not exactly.
 She said it was a Chinese apple.
-I didn’t know it at the time but that was the British term for pomegranates.
-She was so excited to show it…
+I…

 Autumn in New York usually means a slight chill in the air, a visit to the pumpkin patch or apple orchard, and afternoon walks to admire the vibrant fall foliage.
 It doesn’t mean softly falling snow.
 But this morning I looked out the window only to see that it was snowing.
 I’m not ready for winter yet!
 Thankfully, the tiny snowflakes soon turned into rain.